Notice of Privacy Practices

 For Health Care Operations.
 We may use and disclose medical information about you to help run our facilities and make sure that all our patients receive quality care.
 We may also disclose information to doctors, nurses, technicians, medical students, and other personnel for review and learning purposes.
 We may remove information that identifies you from this set of medical information so others may use it to study health care and health care delivery without learning who the specific patients are.

 Research.
-We may use your health information for research purposes when an institutional review board or privacy board has approved the research after it has reviewed the research proposal and established protocols to ensure the privacy of your health information.
+We may use your medical information for research purposes when an institutional review board or privacy board has approved the research after it has reviewed the research proposal and established protocols to ensure the privacy of your medical information.

 Fundraising Activities.
-We may use medical information about you to contact you in an effort to raise money for our organization.
-We may disclose medical information to an affiliated foundation so that the foundation may contact you in raising money.
-We would only release contact information, such as your name, address and phone number and the dates you received treatment or services at our facilities.
+We may use certain medical information about you to contact you in an effort to raise money for our organization.
+We may disclose such medical information to an affiliated foundation so that the foundation may contact you in raising money.
+We only would release contact information, such as your name, address and phone number, as well as limited information about your treatment, including the dates you received treatment or services from us.
 If you do not want us to contact you for fundraising efforts, you must notify the External Affairs at Southcoast Hospitals Group, 141 Page Street, New Bedford, MA 02740 in writing or call 1-800-925-9450.
+If we send you a fundraising communication, we will also give you an opportunity to opt out of receiving future fundraising communications.

 Example: We may use your medical information to ask you for donations to support the Hospital.
 For example, if you are a cardiac patient, we may send you a letter to support the Southcoast cardiac program.

 Hospital Directory.
-We may include certain limited information about you in the hospital directory while you are a patient at our Hospital.
+We may include certain limited information about you in the Hospital’s directory while you are a patient at our Hospital, unless you object.
 This information may include your name, location in the Hospital, your general condition (e.g., Critical, Serious, Fair, Good) and your religious affiliation.
-The directory information, except for your religious affiliation, may also be released to people who ask for you by name.
+The directory information, except for your religious affiliation, may be released to people who ask for you by name.
 This is so your family, friends and clergy can visit you in the Hospital and generally know how you are doing.
 Your religious affiliation may be given to a member of the clergy, such as a priest or rabbi, even if they don’t ask for you by name.
+Except in an emergency, you may limit or prohibit any of the previously mentioned uses or disclosures of your medical information in connection with the Hospital’s directory.
+In an emergency, we may include the information listed above in our directory if consistent with your prior expressed preference, and we determine it is in your best interest.
+We will inform you and give you an opportunity to object as soon as practicable thereafter.

 Individuals Involved in Your Care or Payment for Your Care.
-We may release medical information about you to a friend or family member who is involved in your medical care.
+We may release medical information about you to a friend or family member or other relative who is involved in your medical care.
 We may also give information to someone who helps pay for your care.
-We may also tell your family or friends your condition and that you are in the Hospital.
+We may tell your family or friends your condition and that you are in the Hospital.
+Prior to sharing your information, if we are not able to reasonably infer from the circumstances that you would not object to sharing information with these individuals, we will obtain your agreement or give you an opportunity to object to such sharing if you are present.
+If you are not present or incapacitated, or in an emergency, we may exercise professional judgment to determine whether it is in your best interests to disclose information to a friend or family member that is directly relevant to that person’s involvement in your treatment or payment for your treatment.
 In addition, we may disclose medical information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.

 Workers’ Compensation.
 We may release medical information about you for workers’ compensation or similar programs.
 These programs provide benefits for work-related injuries or illness.

 Public Health.
-We may disclose your health information for public health activities such as assisting public health authorities or other legal authorities to prevent or control disease, injury, disability, or for oversight activities.
+We may disclose your medical information for public health activities such as assisting public health authorities or other legal authorities to prevent or control disease, injury, disability, or for oversight activities.

 Health Oversight Activities.
-We may disclose medical information to a health oversight agent for activities authorized by law.
-These oversight activities include, for example, audits, investigations, inspections, and licensure.
+We may disclose medical information to a health oversight agency for oversight activities authorized by law.
+These oversight activities include, for example, audits, investigations, accreditation, inspections, licensure, and disciplinary action.

 Required by Law.
-We may use and disclose your health information as required by law.
+We may use and disclose your medical information as required by law.
 For example, we may disclose information for the following purposes:

 - for judicial and administrative proceedings under legal authority;